 She steps aside, her comb upright in her hand.
 Heat rises to her face.

-A message on the Tannoy carries echoes through the arena.
+A message on the Tannoy echoes through the arena.

 Pekingese, Ring 5.

-Marie is sleeping and Cath is holding up a pocket mirror, applying lipstick and backcombing her hair into waves.
+She is holding up a pocket mirror, applying lipstick and backcombing her hair into waves.
+Marie is sleeping.

-The linoleum is pea-green and magnifies the sound of the dogs’ claws and short legs pattering.
+The linoleum is pea-green and magnifies the pattering sound of the dogs’ claws and short legs.
 She scratches the inside of her palm with the long nail on her ring finger.
 Her favourite shade of pink, already chipped.

-Opposite her a women massages the back of her Skye terrier, and wears a hoodie bearing a close-up of the dog’s face.
-Cath recognises her.
+Opposite her, a woman massages the back of her Skye terrier.
+She wears a hoodie bearing a close-up of the dog’s face.
+She recognises her.
 At one of her first shows the woman had bought her a jacket potato from the cafeteria.
 The woman never won anything, but she came back every year.
-Once she said to Cath, if I had one wish, I’d wish my dog could speak to me.
+Once she had said to her, if I had only one wish, I’d wish that my dog could speak to me.

 Her shoulder is knocked by someone walking towards Ring 5.
 She looks out and says Excuse me, but the figure walks by.
 Someone in a grey suit.
-She follows the lead down to the small animal shuffling beside him.
+Her eyes follow the lead down to the small animal shuffling beside him.